Buying a truffle

 All truffles should be stored in tightly sealed containers in the warmest part of the fridge.
 Line the container with kitchen towels, and check the paper every day or two to make sure that it doesn’t become too damp.
 Despite what you may read elsewhere, we do not recommend storing truffles with rice.
 Rice will absorb moisture very effectively, and will cause the truffles to become dehydrated thus shortening their shelf-life.

-All truffles have a strong affinity with eggs, cream, butter and cheese.
+All truffles have a strong affinity with eggs, cream, butter and cheese, because the key aroma and flavour compounds are fat-soluble.
 Always add truffles to a dish at the end of cooking and do not overheat them, or you may lose all their wonderful perfume.

 Perigord black truffle (Tuber melanosporum)